Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

-Back in 2015, I’ve heard about investing but really don’t know where to start.
-I have just moved from my first agency Havas in Jupiter street to Dm9 Jayme Syfu Perea, Makati.
-I was an IT graduate who jumped to a digital marketing agency and now excited to explore the industry of creativity.
-A few months earlier, I just recently got a sizeable salary increase and promotion from Havas.
+In 2015, I heard about investing but didn’t know where to start.
+I moved from my first agency, Havas, in Jupiter Street, to DM9 Jayme Syfu Perea, Makati.
+I was an IT graduate who jumped to a digital marketing agency and is now excited to explore the industry of creativity.
+A few months earlier, I received a sizeable salary increase and promotion from Havas.
 But an opportunity came about for a fresh and optimistic start.
 I remember getting a comfortable salary for a young, single professional without dependents.
-Basing on Maslow’s hierarchy of needs, I have the safety and privilege to pursue self-actualization — the desire to be the most that one can be.
+Based on Maslow’s hierarchy of needs, I have the safety and privilege to pursue self-actualization — the desire to be the most possible.

 At the time of this writing, I’m one of the millions forced to work from home because of the enhanced quarantine.
-Even after months from our family evacuated from the immediate Taal volcano danger zone, I am still one of the few privileged quarantined employees with the convenience to receive mobile banking access and notice that our salary already got debited last Friday.
+Even months after our family evacuated from the immediate Taal volcano danger zone, I am still one of the few privileged quarantined employees with the convenience of receiving mobile banking access and notice that our salary was debited last Friday.

-While almost everything is uncertain and on-hold, let me share some reflections of the frameworks I’ve used, and my learnings along the way.
-I hope this helps you reflect on your personal finance and set the right foundations as we bounce back, together.
+While almost everything is uncertain and on hold, let me share some reflections on the frameworks I’ve used and what I've learned.
+I hope this helps you reflect on your finances and set the right foundations as we bounce back together.

 The one-hour talk became one of the most enlightening, genuinely caring, and not-selling-a-product talk about personal finance.
 I ended up buying his two books as thank you.